ibm-cloud-docs/openshift/rovs-cluster-create.md

    ```
    {: pre}

    Look for bare metal flavors ending in `d`, which indicates local NVME storage required for OpenShift Data Foundation.
-To verify that a specific flavor supports Virtualization Service, run `ibmcloud ks flavor get --flavor <flavor> --zone <zone> --provider vpc-gen2` and check for the `openshift-vs` tag in the output.
+To verify that a specific flavor supports Virtualization Service, run `ibmcloud ks flavor get --flavor FLAVOR --zone ZONE --provider vpc-gen2` and check for the `openshift-vs` tag in the output.
 For a complete list of supported flavors, see [Worker node flavors](/docs/openshift?topic=openshift-vpc-flavors).

 ## Create a Virtualization Service cluster
 {: #rovs-create-cluster}